|

 proselytise young and wealthy English women, then marry

+them.
 Nearly all Pakistanis are Muslim and

 Islam is the state religion.
 Reminders of their devotion